berellysudheerkumar/cook-book-application/README.md

 cook book application designed in such a way that you can re use components that you want , each and every component is independent and can be used in other components

+It uses following feature :

-It uses Webpack + babel to transpile and build the application,  also load different components
+ Webpack + babel to transpile and build the application,  also load different components

+ SCSS for styling

 #list of components -